bsprep/.github/profile/README.md

 ### Our Ecosystem

-Welcome to our open-source organization!
+Welcome to our BS Prep organization!
 Here is a high-level overview of our core platforms that power the BSPrep experience.

 <br/>